Protests against Rodrigo Duterte: Ties with China

 Most militant groups decried the ties between President Duterte and China over the occupation of Chinese vessels and the reported harassment of Filipino fisherfolk amid territorial disputes in the South China Sea.

-On July 12, 2018, tarpaulin banners read "WELCOME TO THE PHILIPPINES, PROVINCE OF CHINA" (with a Chinese translation below the text) were hung on several footbridges in Metro Manila, coinciding with the two-year anniversary of winning the Philippines on its arbitration case against China.
+On July 12, 2018, tarpaulin banners read "WELCOME TO THE PHILIPPINES, PROVINCE OF CHINA" (with a Chinese translation below the text) were hung on several footbridges in Metro Manila, coinciding with the second anniversary of winning the Philippines on its arbitration case against China.
 The tarpaulins were seen as a possible reference to a "joke" made by Duterte that the country can be a province of the Asian giant, five months earlier.
 Chinese Ambassador Zhao Jianhua slammed the banners, calling it a "vicious attack" on the "independent foreign policy" pursued by Duterte.
 Zhao also said that the Philippines "can never be any part of China."
 The Philippine National Police were investigating the person behind the tarpaulins, but the person was never known.
 Presidential Spokesperson Harry Roque said that the banners were "absurd" and were made by "enemies" of the government.
 Opposition lawmakers Bayan Muna Rep. Carlos Zarate and Alliance of Concerned Teachers Rep. Antonio Tinio denied that leftist groups were behind the tarpaulins.

-The state visit of Chinese President Xi Jinping on November 19–21, 2018, triggered protests by militant groups, who called him to "go away" in Mandarin.
+The state visit of General Secretary of the Chinese Communist Party Xi Jinping on November 19–21, 2018, triggered protests by militant groups, who called him to "go away" in Mandarin.
 The reason they held a protest was that the Philippines "sold" its territories to China.